Lakshay-bit-png/Shrink/README.md

 # Rapid Shrink Package

-This package provides functionality to generate redirect URLs.
+This package provides functionality to shorten and  generate redirect URLs.
 It is designed to be simple and easy to integrate into any Node.js application.

 ## Installation